ethanokamura/perfectline/src/content/dsa/heaps.md

 ```

 ### Heap Sort
 We may want to completely sort the heap at some point.
 To do this, we will create a function called heap sort.
-This will create a copy of our heap, sort it and return the copy!
+This will create a copy of our heap, sort it, and return the copy!

 This function takes no parameters, but returns the sorted array and the size of that array!
   - note that the size of the sorted array is not equal to the capacity of our heap's array.
-Instead it is equal to total number of assigned elements in the heap.
+Instead, it is equal to the total number of assigned elements in the heap.

-This function will order them in decending order, meaning from lowest priority to highest priority!
+This function will order them in descending order, meaning from lowest priority to highest priority!

 This function is quite long and takes a lot of steps!
 So, without any more yapping, let's break it down:
 1. Check to see if the heap is empty.
 If it is, return an empty array of size 0.